CDTFA Pursues Back Taxes and Future Sales Tax From Third-Party Sellers

 Online retailers and third-party sellers who use large platform marketplaces like Amazon and eBay must pay close attention as government officials, industry players, and various interest groups clash over the imposition and collection of taxes in California.

 In June 2018, the Supreme Court of the United States decided South Dakota v.
 Wayfair, Inc. In Wayfair, SCOTUS considered whether a state could collect taxes from a seller who lacks an in-state presence under the principles of the Commerce Clause.
-The Court determined that, considering the marketing and distribution functions of today’s economy, allowing states to collect taxes only from those sellers that have an in-state presence is outdated and does not correspond with modern day e-commerce.
+The Court determined that considering the marketing and distribution functions of today’s economy, allowing states to collect taxes only from those sellers that have an in-state presence is outdated and does not correspond with modern-day e-commerce.
 Based on Wayfair, many states have begun collecting sales and use taxes on e-commerce transactions that have some connection to their state, even if the seller is not incorporated or physically located in that state.

 Following the Wayfair decision, it was presumed that the online retailer marketplaces would be responsible for tracking data from purchasers and collecting the sales tax based on where purchasers are located.
 However, since the Supreme Court’s decision, states have responded by initiating their own, widely varying practices.

 In California, tax enforcement is the responsibility of the California Department of Tax and Fee Administration (“CDTFA”).
 The CDTFA has been aggressive in the post-Wayfair period, but surprisingly its actions have not been targeted largely at the major online e-commerce retailers.
-Instead, California has been pursuing the individual third-party resellers who list products on websites like Amazon and eBay.
+Instead, California has been pursuing individual third-party resellers who list products on websites like Amazon and eBay.

-CDTFA has threatened (and in some instances charged) these predominantly small businesses with claims for back taxes, as well as fines and penalty for nonpayment.
-California’s approach to this matter affects a huge portion of the American e-commerce industry, because a vast majority of American third-party sellers’ businesses cross state lines into California.
+CDTFA has threatened (and in some instances charged) these predominantly small businesses with claims for back taxes, as well as fines and penalties for nonpayment.
+California’s approach to this matter affects a huge portion of the American e-commerce industry because a vast majority of American third-party sellers’ businesses across state lines into California.
 Many e-commerce resellers purchase goods from manufacturers or bargain resale websites throughout China and Asia.
-Once the third-party seller buys the product, it is often shipped to a warehouse California where it is held until it is repurchased.
+Once the third-party seller buys the product, it is often shipped to a warehouse in California where it is held until it is repurchased.
 California appears to be taking the position that all of these sales are subject to California sales taxes, even if the reseller is located in another state and the purchaser is also located outside California.